WebReflection/channel/README.md

         // will log: "hello"
         console.log(data);

-        // will trigger the wc listener on main.js channel.postMessage('close');
+        // will trigger the swc listener on main.js channel.postMessage('close');
       });
     });